Super Lawyers

 This sex abuse lawsuit, as so many of the lawsuits do, addresses the systemic failures that allowed such abuse to continue unchecked.
 These cases underscore the broader institutional disasters in safeguarding vulnerable populations in state care.
 In this case, there is the additional lawyer of the plaintiffs’ struggles with mental health, disrupted lives, and the ongoing quest for justice and healing.

-February 12, 2024: Sixty-three people have filed lawsuits against lawsuits against the Maryland Department of Juvenile Services alleging abuse during their time as incarcerated minors.
+Sixty-three people have filed lawsuits against the Maryland Department of Juvenile Services alleging abuse during their time as incarcerated minors.
 The plaintiffs comprise 20 women from the former Thomas J.S.
 Waxter Children’s Center in Laurel, 37 men from the Charles H. Hickey Jr. School in Baltimore County, five men from the Baltimore City Juvenile Justice Center, and 25 adults from the Cheltenham Youth Detention Center in Prince George’s County.

-In a federal court session in Baltimore, the deadline was set through a verbal agreement between the archdiocese’s attorneys, the survivors’ attorneys, and presided over by Judge Michelle Harner.
+The deadline was set in a federal court session in Baltimore, presided over by Judge Michelle Harner, through a verbal agreement between the Archdiocese’s attorneys and the survivors’ attorneys.
 It was anticipated that Judge Harner would officially establish this deadline following the hearing.

 This deadline, known as a “claims bar date,” essentially functions as a de facto statute of limitations for potential lawsuits related to clergy abuse within the Baltimore diocese.